 Once you’ve verbally made sense of the threats your company may face, the business impact, and how to respond, solidify your plan.
 A crisis management plan is more than a written or verbal strategy.
 It should include key items such as an activation protocol and emergency contacts, which we’ll discuss in more detail below.
 You’ll also need to collaborate with key stakeholders so that everyone understands what to do and when.

 Once your crisis plan is complete, review the final product to ensure there are no gaps.
-Revisit your crisis management plan and update it at least once a year because potential risks can change with time.Try project planning in Asana
+Revisit your crisis management plan and update it at least once a year because potential risks can change with time.Plan projects with Asana

 Your crisis management plan should include the items below.
 As you create your crisis management plan, use this checklist to ensure you haven’t overlooked the important details.